spdy1895/RTL_synthesis_using_sky130/README.md

 #### Introduction to verilog RTL Design and Synthesis ####

 > RTL Design
 >> *It's a way of writng hdl code for digital design in a way to exploit the behavioral features offered by the language and also utilizing the structural description for design accuracy.
 So it's a trade off between behavioral constructs and structural description while writing hardware code.*

+> Synthesis
+>> *Translation and optimization of the RTL code into the gate level netlist.
+The synthesis tool(yosys) takes hdl code, liberty file(.lib) and design constraints to generate gate level netlist.*

+> Netlist
+>> *Representation of the design in terms of actual standard cells and their connections.*

+> .lib
+>> *Liberty Timing file consist of timing and power parameters associated with standard cells specific to a particular technology node.
+Generally it includes definition of an inverter, nand2, nand3, nand4, nor2, nor3, nor4, aoi12, aoi22, oai12, oai22, mux, dff etc.*